-Other than mitigating risk, the primary reason small business owners should consider buying a business owners policy is cost efficiency.
-The average cost of BOP insurance is $1,200 per year, but the two coverages most commonly included in the policy, general liability and commercial property insurance, could easily cost $1,500 to $2,000 if bought separately.
+Affordability is a primary reason small business owners should consider buying BOP insurance.
+A business owner’s policy typically costs between $350 and $2,000 per year.
+However, the two coverages most commonly included in BOP insurance, general liability and commercial property, could easily total $500 to $3,000 if purchased separately.

-Insurance coverage requirements for small businesses will vary by industry, location and other factors.
-Although BOP insurance is a relatively standard insurance product, each policy will be unique to the needs of the small business policy holder.
-For this reason, knowing how to shop for business owners policy insurance is nearly as important as the coverage itself.
+Insurance needs for small businesses vary by industry, location, and other factors.
+Although BOP insurance is a relatively standard insurance product, policies can usually be tailored to fit a small business policyholder.
+For this reason, knowing how to shop for business owner’s policy insurance is nearly as important as the coverage itself.